PRINCIPLES AND ORGANIZATION OF A FAR-47 TRUST FOR A US-REGISTERED AIRCRAFT

 The cost of this package will include the initial 12-month domiciliation fees.
 Beyond that period, the current cost of keeping the Trust current on its obligations (minimum statutory corporate tax in Delaware, legal domiciliation, forwarding of legal notices and applicable Airworthiness Directives) is currently $1,450 per year.
 Please contact us for up-to-date pricing information on the full package.

 One must remark in passing that some Trust management companies offer a package which is potentially a little less involved and cheaper, because they do not create an individual corporation for the purpose of housing your individual aircraft.
-Instead, they place it in a corporation common to many unrelated Trusts and aircraft.
+Instead, they place it in a Trustee corporation common to many unrelated Trusts and aircraft.
+There may be one individual Trust for each beneficial Owner, but all the aircraft managed by the US Trustee are thus in a single common company.
 Our attorneys are adamantly opposed to such cost-cutting measures due to the obvious resulting risk of asset co-mingling: if an unrelated aircraft in that "bulk" corporation was the object of an accident, a law suit, confiscation, etc..., all transactions, and even perhaps operations, of your aircraft could be frozen until potentially long and costly judicial recourses in a third country were successfully conducted by you (at your own cost).

 HOW TO PROCEED: